- Plan Summaries: Anthem HMO

 Employee assistance program (EAP)

-The Corporation recognizes that life at work and at home can be full of challenges.
-It’s important to know you are not alone.
-As a Corporation employee, you and any member of your household can turn to The Hartford's Employee Assistance Program for help 24 hours a day, 365 days a year.
-You choose up to 3 in-person or phone sessions per incident with a provider from The Hartford’s extensive network to help you resolve a broad range of issues, including:
+The Corporation recognizes that life at work and home can be challenging.
+However, it's essential to know you are not alone.
+As a Corporation employee, you and any member of your household can turn to Hartford's Employee Assistance Program for help 24 hours a day, 365 days a year.
+In addition, you choose up to 3 in-person or phone sessions per incident with a provider from The Hartford's extensive network to help you resolve a broad range of issues, including:

 - Family or parenting issues